GummyPirate2026/glamify-crowns-shop/memory-bank/activeContext.md

 ### Database Patterns
 - Prisma for all database operations
-- SQLite for local storage
+- PostgreSQL (Supabase) for production-grade storage
-- String serialization for complex types
+- Native array support for images
 - CUID for IDs
+- Connection pooling via Supabase

 ### Component Patterns
 - Server Components for pages